affinitydb/doc/pathSQL reference.md

 #### INTERVAL
 Format: INTERVAL 'HHHHHHH:MM:SS.XXXXXX', the first number is hours, then minutes, seconds and (optional) fractional seconds part.
-range is: ???
 In the future, year-month-day will be supported as well.

 ### EXPR (expression definition)
 Format:  $(expression)

 EXPR is the compiled form of an EXPRTREE, which is mostly used internally by the database engine.
-An EXPR can be stored as a [value](./terminology.md#value), but it is not evaluated automatically at INSERT/UPDATE statment execution time.
+An EXPR can be stored as a [value](./terminology.md#value), but it is not evaluated automatically at INSERT/UPDATE execution time
 (the value of that property will always be the EXPR itself, never its evaluation).
-However properties with type EXPR are evaluated automatically when they’re used in expressions.
+However, properties with type EXPR are evaluated automatically when they're used in expressions.
 E.g.

 <pre>
   mvcommand>INSERT prop1=3;